THU-ESIS/CAFE2_NODE/README.md

 source init.sql
 ```
 ######4.
 Packaging.
+You have to enter the root directory of CAFE_NODE folder.
-You could use following command to generate a `.war` package:
+Then you could use following command to compile the codes and generate a `.war` package:
 ```Bash
 mvn clean package -Dmaven.test.skip=true -Djdbc.host=${jdbc.host} -Djdbc.port=${jdbc.port} -Djdbc.database=${jdbc.database} -Djdbc.user=${ jdbc.user} -Djdbc.password=${jdbc.password} -DlogDir=${logDir}
 ```